Health Problems Associated With Spinal Cord Injuries

 - Midback T1-T12 Vertebrae: The T1-T12 vertebrae are located in the midback region and encase the Thoracic nerves.
 Individuals with damage to these areas will typically have normal function of the shoulder, arms, wrists and hands, but impaired muscle function of the truck and upper chest is likely.

 - L1-L5 Vertebrae: This set of vertebrae encase the Lumbar Nerves and are located directly below the midback vertebrae area.
 Generally, impairment involves loss of function below the waste.
 Individuals may need wheelchair assistance or, depending on the circumstances, may be able to walk with braces.

 - S1-S5 Vertebrae: The S1-S5 vertebrae consist of the last five vertebrae of the spine and encompass the Sacral nerves.
-Individuals will have limited mobility of the hips and legs, but generally retain the ability to walk with assistance.
+Individuals will have limited mobility of the hips and legs but generally retain the ability to walk with assistance.

 Questions About Your Right To Recover Compensation In A Spinal Cord Injury Lawsuit

 For many individuals, a catastrophic spinal cord injury causes not only physical and emotional pain and suffering, but also financial worries and concerns.
 Medical bills, day-to-day care and physical therapy are very costly.
-Fortunately, if an at-faulty party caused your injury, you may be able to recover compensation.
+Fortunately, if an at-fault party caused your injury, you may be able to recover compensation.

 An Experienced Personal Injury Team To Help You Pursue Damages